chrisjwilliams/devops/README.md

-# Devops
+# DevOps

-A command line tool to aid the developer.
+A command line tool to aid the developer and release engineer.
 It's a conglomoration of ideas from other tools I have built over the years and other projects.

 Most ideas come from the original SCRAM tool I wrote for large distributed development teams at CERN